bintangbuntoro/dwh-pipeline-orders/README.md

-Use Case Assumption:
+Below is use case assumption for context on why I created the pipeline like that.
+- Batching data.
 - Apache Airflow as orchestrator and scheduler pipeline.
-- Batching data.
 - Apache airflow task trigger ingestion tools to do all query in layer_1 folder to pull data from data sources.
 - Apache airflow task trigger BigQuery operator to do bigquery job for query in following layer folder.